DianaSlepikaite/bot-challange-10h/app/README.md

 This is a AI chatbot, made with React+Vite, python, langchain and OpenAI.

--constants.py is where API key is being stored, please add the key there for the application to work
+- constants.py is where API key is being stored, please add the key there for the application to work
 - chatgpt.py the AI is handled and the ml_project1_data.csv file is being fed into the AI
 - App.jsx app file that handles the front end, using @chatscope/chat-ui-kit-react

 to run this:
+*make sure the API key was added*
 ```
 run python3 chatgpt.py
 #then on a new terminal